Yamartim/birbgame/README.md

 After that and some more consideration I was able to narrow down what sort of game would be ideal for this assignment:

- - The game will be a 3D plarformer with a focus on exploration, this genre is loved for being generally both very accessible but also offering a lot of enjoyment
+ - The game will be a 3D plarformer with a focus on exploration, this genre is loved for being generally both very accessible but also offering a lot of enjoyment and is also decently niche nowdays so it'll stand out as not many people make them.
  - the game will only have two inputs: one movement input and a jump input so that it'll be easy to understand and won't leave people who don't play games often overwhelmed
  - the game will need a very tangible sense of progression to keep players engaged and interesting
  - the game will have a main objective but there's no harm in players ignoring it and doing what they find fun